 Introduction

-The UW Department of Neurology strives to provide the best possible care for patients with epileptic disorders, both at the UW and VA Hospitals.
+The UW Department of Neurology strives to provide the best possible care for patients with epileptic disorders at the UW Hospitals and Clinics.
 Residents rotate on this service during the PGY3 year.
 This will be adjusted to reflect the individual resident’s existing continuity clinic schedule.
 Additional pediatric epilepsy rotations occur during the PGY 4 and 5 years.
 The rotation encompasses both inpatient and outpatient care.

 Schedule

-• The resident will spend most mornings rounding in the epilepsy monitoring unit (EMU) and reading those patients’ EEGs, as well as those of the patients undergoing continuous monitoring elsewhere in the hospital (such as the ICUs).
+- The resident will spend most mornings rounding in the epilepsy monitoring unit (EMU) and reading those patients’ EEGs.

-• In the afternoons, the resident will spend four half days reading routine EEGs, in addition to their regularly-scheduled afternoon continuity clinic.
+- In the afternoons, the resident will spend four half days reading routine EEGs, in addition to their regularly-scheduled afternoon continuity clinic.
+Typical volume for a resident is 2 to 4 outpatient EEGs per day.

 Work Hours